Cosmos Staking Guide 2025: Complete

 Diversification Strategy

-- Risk Reduction: Minimize impact of validator issues
+- Risk Reduction: minimise impact of node issues

 - Governance: Different validators may have different voting patterns